 The personal data can only be transferred if

-- it was processed automatically.
+- the data was processed automatically;

 Transferring your personal data does not necessarily mean that it will be erased from the original controller's systems.
 However, you do have the right to request the controller to erase your personal data from its file.